-- Caution Radiation Area any area, accessible to individuals, in which radiation levels could result in an individual receiving a dose equivalent in excess of 5 mrem in 1 hour at 30 centimeters from the source of radiation or from any surface that the radiation penetrates. - 2.
-Caution (or Danger) High Radiation Area any area, accessible to individuals, in which radiation levels could result in an individual receiving a dose equivalent in excess of 100 mrem in 1 hour at 30 centimeters from the source of radiation or from any surface that the radiation penetrates. - 3.
-Grave Danger Very High Radiation Area any area which radiation levels encountered could be 500 rads (5 grays) or more in one hour at 1 m from a source of radiation or any surface through which the radiation penetrates. - 4.
-Caution (or Danger) Airborne Radioactivity Area any room, enclosure, or area in which airborne radioactive materials exist in concentrations in excess of levels specified in state rules or federal regulations. - 5.
-Caution (or Danger) Radioactive Material(s) all doors or entrances to rooms or areas in which licensed radioactive materials are used or stored (EHS-RSS may grant exceptions to this requirement as is consistent with state rules and federal regulations).Signs and postings listed in 1 through 4 above should be removed when conditions no longer warrant that posting. - 6.
+1. Caution (or Danger) Radiation Area - any area, accessible to individuals, in which radiation levels could result in an individual receiving a dose equivalent in excess of 5 mrem in 1 hour at 30 centimeters from the source of radiation or from any surface that the radiation penetrates.

+- 2. Caution (or Danger) High Radiation Area any area, accessible to individuals, in which radiation levels could result in an individual receiving a dose equivalent in excess of 100 mrem in 1 hour at 30 centimeters from the source of radiation or from any surface that the radiation penetrates. - 3.
+Caution (or Danger) Airborne Radioactivity Area - any room, enclosure, or area in which airborne radioactive materials exist in concentrations in excess of levels specified in the regulations. - 4.
+Caution (or Danger) Radioactive Material(s) all doors or entrances to rooms or areas in which licensed radioactive materials are used or stored (EHSD may grant exceptions to this requirement as is consistent with state and federal regulations). - 5.
+Signs and postings listed in 1 through 4 above should be removed when conditions no longer warrant that posting. - 6.
 Signs and postings listed in 1 through 4 above shall conform to regulatory specifications on wording, symbol, and colors.